git-code-learner/cmake-tutorial/README.md

 # Why so many empty commits?
 Well, as it is a training experience - you know how it goes: sometimes you screw up a little, and are "in search" of a solution.
 Sometimes it gets "creative", sometimes bit messy.
 Life... :-)

+# Why is Step 6 ommited.

+Explanation is in `main.cpp` and is copied below:

+Step 6.
+Adding a custom Command and Generated File.
+Important note:
+this step is unclear.
+It tells sth about "valid C code in precomputed table", but nowhere is the information how the file should look like.
+Plus, there is some algorithm given for calculations, that also is unclear.
+Therefore the entire step was ommited, as kinda stupid - the tutorial is to master cmake not, some unclear mathematical visions.